-Nebraska Medicaid plans to begin ICD-10 electronic transaction testing with trading partners April 1, 2014.
-See Provider Bulletin #14-02 for detailed information.
+Nebraska Medicaid began ICD-10 electronic transaction testing with trading partners April 1, 2014.
+The test plan has been revised due to the delay in the implementation date.
+See Provider Bulletin #14-27 for detailed information.

-The Nebraska Medicaid claim filing deadline changes effective September 1, 2013, from within one (1) year to six (6) months of the date of service.
+The Nebraska Medicaid claim filing deadline changed effective September 1, 2013, from within one (1) year to six (6) months of the date of service.
 See Provider Bulletin #13-50 for details.

 A provider should also factor in how long they need to be able to report ICD-9 for claim adjustments that can be submitted up to 90 days from the payment date of the Remittance Advice and for exceptions to the 6 month timely filing rule.
 For exceptions to this rule, see 471 NAC 3-002.01A at Payment for Medicaid Services.

-ICD-10 codes must be submitted for dates of service on or after October 1, 2014.
-Providers should discuss with coders, billing staff, IT staff, office management software vendors, clearinghouses, trading partners, etc., to ensure that they will be prepared to code and submit ICD-10 on or after October 1, 2014.
-See Provider Bulletin #13-36 for more detail.
+ICD-10 codes must be submitted for dates of service on or after October 1, 2015.
+Providers should discuss with coders, billing staff, IT staff, office management software vendors, clearinghouses, trading partners, etc., to ensure that they will be prepared to code and submit ICD-10 on or after October 1, 2015.

 Implementation of ICD-10 codes is just a computer system fix, right?